$\texttt{GWFAST}$: a Fisher information matrix Python code for third-generation gravitational-wave detectors: Detector response and Fisher Matrix

 where $\partial_i$ denotes the derivative with respect to the parameter $i$.
 The FIM for the network is obtained by summing the individual Fisher matrices (which relies on the fact that different detectors are independent\footnote{This assumption is considered valid also for the co--located components of a triangular--shaped detector.
 In particular, for a triangular configuration, the output for both the SNR and FIM returned by the methods of the class \texttt{GWSignal} already include the contribution of all the three independent detectors forming the triangle, with the SNR being summed in quadrature and the FIMs being added. }).
 The FIM for a single detector or a network can be obtained with a single function call:

 The FIMs are returned by \codename{} in the form of \texttt{numpy} array, treated as an array of matrices in the last dimension.
 For example, an array of FIMs for 5 BBH events with 9 waveform parameters will have dimension $(9, 9, 5)$.

-The default parameters for which \codename{} computes the FIM, in the quasi--circular, non--precessing and non--tidal case, are, in order,\footnote{Note that the ordering of the parameters in the FIM is fixed, and does not depend on how they are sorted in the dictionary containing the events.
-It can be accessed through the \texttt{waveform} class used to initialise the network, through its attribute \texttt{ParNums}, as shown in \autoref{lst:get_Fish_par}.} ${\cal M}_c$ in units of \si{\Msun}, $\eta$, $d_L$ in units of \si{\giga\parsec}, $\theta, \ \phi, \ \iota, \ \psi, \ t_c$ in units of seconds, $\Phi_c, \ {\rm and} \ \chi_s, \ \chi_a$, defined as
+In the case of a network, it might be useful to store the SNRs and Fisher matrices of the single detectors.
+This can be done passing to the functions \texttt{SNR} and \texttt{FisherMatr} the flag \texttt{return\_all=\codekeyword{True}}.
+In this case the output of both functions is a dictionary, with keys corresponding to the detectors (one key for each arm in the case of a triangular--shaped detector) and a key \codestring{net} for the network SNRs and FIMs.